prodigeni/stamplay-hackernews/README.md

 It's somewhat of a clone of Hacker News.
 [View demo](https://68a5fe.stamplay.com/)

-Currently, in order to show how to leverage Stamplay we used [jQuery](http://jquery.com), so it will work on any browser.
+Currently, in order to show how to leverage Stamplay APIs and keep it simple we used few lines of [jQuery](http://jquery.com) to implement the client side logic.

 * Login with Facebook
 * Publish a URL/Post